armory/docs-cdaas/content/en/deployment/overview.md

 ### Targets
 Within a deployment, you define targets that are equivalent to the environments you are deploying to.
 For example, you may define staging, production-west, and production-east deployment targets.

-You can configure each deployment target/environment to use a [unique strategy]({{< ref "deployment/strategies/overview" >}}) to orchestrate how your code is deployed and your traffic is routed.
+You can configure each deployment target to use a [unique strategy]({{< ref "deployment/strategies/overview" >}}) that defines how to deploy your software and route traffic.

 #### Target constraints
 You can also configure your deployment targets to use constraints that prevent a deployment from beginning or completing until certain